PilzDE/pilz_robots/prbt_hardware_support/README.md

 There is no need to call these launch files directly; they are included from `prbt_support/robot.launch`.

 # Supported configurations
-The following table contains supported configuration options, the default options as per  are highlighted in _italic_.
-Most of that functionality is implemented in this package while being configured in `prbt_support/robot.launch`.
+The following table contains the supported configurations.
+The default configuration is highlighted in _italic_.
+Most of the functionality is implemented in this package.
+It can be configured in `prbt_support/robot.launch`.

 | Parameter Description| Options | Argument name in <br> `prbt_support/robot.launch`| Option values in <br> `prbt_support/robot.launch`
 | - | - | - | - |